 ZEAL received a pre-development grant of $150,000 from Kataly Foundation 2022-2023 for Phase 1 of our work to assess opportunities in South LA to build reparative community wealth initiatives through Black arts and culture ecosystems which led ZEAL principal members to provide sub-grants via our fiscal sponsor Allied Media Projects to the following Black arts and culture organizations in the area:

-• Residency Art Gallery : $15,000 in addition to subsidized rental support with their gallery, capacity building towards scaling up their business, and relocating their space to Hollywood Park while maintain their former space in Downtown Inglewood for experimentation and storage of visual art works.
+• Residency Art Gallery : $15,000 in addition to subsidized rental support with their gallery, capacity building towards scaling up their business, and relocating their space to Hollywood Park while experimenting with exhibitions and installations in their former space in Downtown Inglewood.

 • SOLA Contemporary: $15,000 to support adapting their model after being displaced from their gallery on Slauson in the Hyde Park neighborhood bordering Inglewood.
 Currently they are partnering with Hilltop Cafe locations to display Black artists’ works.